Freeman Technology is a specialist company pioneering the measurement and understanding of powders and their flow properties.

-In this paper the term 'bin' refers to the section of a storage vessel with parallel sided walls, 'hopper' is the angled portion below.
-A storage vessel or silo therefore consists of both bin and hopper.
+In this paper the term 'bin' refers to the section of a storage vessel with parallel-sided walls, 'hopper' is the angled portion below.
+A storage vessel or silo, therefore, consists of both bin and hopper.

-Many different shapes of hopper and bin are routinely used but in each case the design intent is the same: reliable, steady powder discharge, at the required rate.
-Selecting an appropriate outlet size and hopper half angle, the degree of incline from the vertical, of the hopper walls, achieves this aim.
+Many different shapes of hopper and bin are routinely used but in each case, the design intent is the same: reliable, steady powder discharge, at the required rate.
+Selecting an appropriate outlet size and hopper half-angle, the degree of incline from the vertical, of the hopper walls, achieves this aim.
 The resultant flow regimes can be broadly divided into two – mass flow and core or funnel flow.

 Figure 1.
-Flow regimes for powders discharging from a storage silo
+Flow regimes for powders discharging from a storage silo.

 Half angle strongly influences the flow mode or regime that develops within the silo (see figure 1).
-With mass flow (the preferred option for the majority of applications) all of the powder is in motion as material is withdrawn at the exit, producing a 'first in, first out' regime.
+With mass flow (the preferred option for the majority of applications) all of the powder is in motion as a material is withdrawn at the exit, producing a 'first in, first out' regime.
 Flow tends to be relatively consistent and the full capacity of the bin is used.
-With funnel flow, on the other hand, there is an active channel down the centre of the vessel but powder stagnates along the 'hopper' and bin walls.
+With funnel flow, on the other hand, there is an active channel down the center of the vessel but powder stagnates along with the 'hopper' and bin walls.
 Steeper hopper walls – smaller hopper half angles – encourage mass as oppose to funnel flow.

-Funnel flow produces 'last in, first out' powder delivery and a greater likelihood of operational problems such as rat holing, segregation and flooding.
+Funnel flow produces 'last in, first out' powder delivery and a greater likelihood of operational problems such as ratholing, segregation, and flooding.
 Rat holing is where a central void develops above the discharge outlet in place of the active flow channel.
 The collapse of rat holes can cause significant mechanical damage and/or excessive aeration of the powder.
 More generally, aeration in the active flow channel encourages flooding (where the powder becomes fluid-like and flows uncontrollably) and segregation (the separation of particles on the basis of size), both of which are undesirable.
 While these operational disadvantages discourage the use of funnel flow it can be the preferred choice when building height is limited for example.
-Funnel flow designs can be short and wide, because the hopper sides are shallowly angled while mass flow units accommodating an equivalent volume tend to be taller with a smaller cross-sectional area.
+Funnel flow designs can be short and wide because the hopper sides are shallowly angled while mass flow units accommodating an equivalent volume tend to be taller with a smaller cross-sectional area.